Peter Nortsu-Kotoe: Politics

 Nortsu-Kotoe was the District Chief Executive of the Akatsi District and the Akatsi South District from April 2009 until entering parliament on 7 January 2013.
 He was elected to represent the Akatsi North Constituency on the ticket of the National Democratic Congress during the 2012 Ghanaian general election.
 In 2016, he was elected again to represent the constituency for the next four years in parliament.
+He retained his seat in the 2020 and 2024 elections.

+2020 Elections

+In the 2020 elections, Nortsu-Kotoe won the Akatsi North Constituency seat by garnering 9,770 votes, representing 68.11%, of the total votes cast in the constituency.

+2024 Elections

+Nortsu-Kotoe retained the Akatsi North Constituency seat in the 2024 elections.
+He won with 10,837 votes, representing 73.9%.

 Personal life

 Nortsu-Kotoe is married with three children.
 He identifies as a Christian and a member of the Evangelical Presbyterian Church, Ghana.